panprogramadorgh/zettelkasten/2505051014_tensorflow-brief.md

 It is an open-source Python library developed by Google (also with JavaScript support) specialized in machine learning and neural networks that allows the creation, training, and deployment of models.

-With `tensorflow` we are able to create deep learning models to perform tasks such us:
+With `TensorFlow` we are able to create deep learning models to perform tasks such us:
 - Image recognition
 - Computer vision
 - Natural language processing (NLP)